byq-luo/Real-Time-Object-Detection/Readme.md

 5. download or clone the project in your current directory

-6. enter into the project directory where you downloaded
+6. enter into the project directory that you downloaded

 7. download the trained data yolov3.weights(248MB) from https://www.pjreddie.com and put in yolo directory.
 8. run the django development server